Panoramapunkt in Berlin is an outdoor observation platform that provides a 360-degree view of the city, especially Potsdamer Platz.

-Watching the sunset over the Berlin skyline from the stunning sun terrace is a romantic feeling.
+Watching the sunset over the Berlin skyline from the stunning sun terrace is a peak romantic feeling.

-Even if you are visiting with your family and romance is not on your mind, sunset is a great time to be at the observation deck on top of Kollhoff Tower.
+Even if you are visiting with your family and romance is not on your mind, sunset is a serene time to be at the observation deck on top of Kollhoff Tower.

 This attraction is usually not very busy, and there aren’t many times when you will have to manage a large crowd.